 Paypal is 100% legal for Australians to fund their online sports betting site accounts with.
 It is company licensed to operate in Australia and they have built a strong relationship with bookies over the years.

-Some confusion has been caused by the fact that Paypal withdrew their support for offshore casinos servicing the Australian market.
+Some confusion has been caused by the fact that Paypal withdrew their support for offshore online casinos servicing the Australian market.
 This was after pressure from the government and legalised betting services in Australia.

 Other niche payment processors like Neteller and Skrill have filled the breach in this area and allow you to fund betting accounts with them.
 Another popular method used is POLi.